 The ship will be designed to be totally reusable and once it’s built, it could be in service for a long time, travelling back and forth between Earth and Mars helping to create a base and colonise Mars for future generations.
 But you don’t stop at one ship, you build several in the same way as the navy builds submarines, e.g. Virginia Class Submarines.
 Each new vessel is slightly better than its predecessors as new technology and systems are introduced.
 This way, you’re creating a production line and controlling your costs, whilst improving the original design.

 The Moon, Mars are just stepping stones to exploring the solar system.
 NASA is on the right track, they just need the long term funding and the political support to make this dream a long term reality.
 But building a base on Mars, that’s a fantastic idea.
 We are already developing the Mars habitation modules, Mars rovers and the life support systems including food production centres, we just need to put the pieces together.
 The Red, Green, Blue Mars series of books by Kim Stanley Robinson gives you an idea of potential, Mars life, there a brilliant read.
 Even in the future, logistics operations will be there making things happen.

-The human race needs to leave this planet and expand across the solar system.
+The human race needs to leave this planet and expand across the solar system and beyond.
 The Expanse Series of books by James Corey is pretty accurate on where humanity is heading in spaceship design, and these designs could evolve into the ships of the line such as in Battlestar Galactica.
 Science fiction inspires school children and college students to become engineers, technicians, designers and the visionaries, whom will build and crew these wonderful new space ships that will one day take the human race to the stars.